What is the internet of things (IoT)?

 What are the benefits of IoT to organizations?

-- monitor their overall business processes;
+- Monitors overall business processes.

-- improve the customer experience (CX);
+- Improves the customer experience.

-- save time and money;
+- Saves time and money.

-- enhance employee productivity;
+- Enhances employee productivity.

-- make better business decisions; and
+- Enables better business decisions.

-- generate more revenue.
+- Generates more revenue.

 What are the pros and cons of IoT?